 In the marketplace, timber framing has earned its fame through its beautiful natural characteristics that are perfect only for countryside homes, mountain and rustic lakeside homes.
 Right?
 Well, that perception couldn’t be any more wrong!
 Timber frame homes can be modern, traditional, luxurious, industrial, shabby chic and they can be rustic.
 We craft timber frames in the country, in urban areas, on a lake, and in the mountains.
 We can design and craft your home with an elaborate timber frame system or one that features minimal timbers and just accents.
 Want a more industrial look?
 We can supply you with glulaminated timber accents.
 Not sure you like the look of the natural wood?
 Stain your timbers black, gray, espresso, or whitewash (see photo to the right, showing sample Minwax stains).
 Accent with tongue and groove decking that is painted, stained or left natural.
 Don’t like the wood accent on the ceiling?
 Sheetrock is always an option!
 These ideas are good for modernizing timber frame.

 As you can see, there are many design options to consider when building a wooden home.
 We can help you design a home that is as modern as you would like or as rustic as you would like.
 We will get you started and your finishing touches will finish your home in just the style you want.
 Let us help you discover your style!

 Check out a sample of the timber frame homes we’ve worked on up to date and offer a more modern timber frame look.
-Also check out our Modern Vermont Barn home, traditional with the frame, but the interior finishing’s add a modern touch.
+Also check out our Modern Vermont Barn home, traditional with the frame, but the interior finishing adds a modern touch.

-We would love to learn more about your new home project and encourage you to give us a call at 800.636.0993 to brainstorm with you on your new home ideas!
-Whether you are looking for an elaborate timber frame, minimal timber frame or no timber frame whatsoever, we can help!
+We would love to learn more about your new home project and encourage you to call us at 800.636.0993 to brainstorm with you on your new home ideas!
+Whether you are looking for an elaborate timber frame, minimal timber frame or no timber frame, we can help!
 We hope you enjoyed our blog post on modernizing timber frame.